shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "I think these need to be tested a bit more."
 Wryonin handed the boots back to Ersie.
 "I don't know what I'm doing wrong, but they're not working."

-"Sometimes heirlooms have rules, and maybe you don't fit them?"
+"Perhaps you don’t fit the heirloom’s rules?”
 Lemilay shrugged.
 She sniffed the night air.
 “Alright, let’s get to bed.”

 Lemilay led the group back to the barracks.
 Once inside, Wryonin held up the lantern as the others got into bed.